 - Use a heat protectant whenever you do use styling tools.

 - Wash your hair with lukewarm (not hot) water before and after shampooing.
-This opens the hair cuticle and gets rid of all the product residue and dirt.
+This opens the hair cuticlei XThe outermost layer of the hair shaft is known as the cuticle.
+Dead cells are responsible for the formation of cuticles. and gets rid of all the product residue and dirt.

 - When using a conditioner, rinse your hair with warm water before applying the conditioner.
 This ensures maximum penetration of the conditioner into your hair.
 Use cold water to wash off the conditioner as it closes the hair cuticles and maintains the moisture in your hair.